Rookout/docs/docs/source-repos.md

 #### Automatic Fetching CI Examples

-As an example of how to incorporate autofetching into a Docker application pipeline, you should add env variables with arguments to your `Dockerfile` as illustrated below, and pass those arguments using CI variables with docker build command.
-This way, it will pass actual information about the origin commit to rookout system.
+As an example of how to incorporate auto fetching into a Docker application pipeline, you should add environment variables with arguments to your `Dockerfile` as illustrated below, then pass those arguments using CI variables with the `docker build` command.
 See table with predefined variables in different CI systems and example pipeline steps.

 [Docker Example Link](https://github.com/Rookout/tutorial-python/blob/master/Dockerfile)
 ```